nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 11: veth9170aac@if10: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue master docker0 state UP mode DEFAULT group default \    link/ether 42:a7:d9:db:ca:17 brd ff:ff:ff:ff:ff:ff link-netnsid 0
 ```

-Here you can see a new (virtual) network interface named `veth9170aac@if10`. the `"veth"` prefix stands for `"virtual ethernet"`, and it reprensents the (ethernet) network interface of the container we have just created.
+Here you can see a new (virtual) network interface named `veth9170aac@if10`. the `"veth"` prefix stands for `"virtual ethernet"`, and it represents the (ethernet) network interface of the container we have just created.

 The goal of all of this, is that _for the container_, it has its own network interface.
 This means that you are free to use any port inside the container, as they are separated from the host's network interface.
-By defalt then, "all ports are free".
+By default then, "all ports are free".

+The TL;DR of this is that port `N` for the container is not _really_ port `N` on your (host) machine.
+Actually it is not even a port at all for the host machine (this actually involves `iptables` rules, more on this later in this article).

 ### Okay, So How do I Make My Host and My Container Talk to Each Other?

 You bind ports.
 That's how.
 What that _means_, is that you bind (as in "connect") a port on one of the host's network interface, to a port on the container's network interface.

-Concretely that means, that everything going through one of these ports if going out on the other.
-You can link the host's port 444 to the container's 443 ports.
-This way, when you're accessing the host's 444 ports, your requests are actually forwarded to the container's 443 port, and vice-versa.
+Concretely that means, that everything going through one of these ports is going out on the other.
+You can link the host's port 444 to the container's port 443.
+This way, when you're accessing the host's 444 port, your requests are actually forwarded to the container's 443 port, and vice-versa.
-If the host's interface on which the port is bound has external (Internet) connectivity, this is how you can make people outside access your container's services.
+If the host's interface on which the port is bound has external (Internet) connectivity, this is how you can grant people outside access to your container's services.

-[INSERT yED DRAWING HERE TO DESCRIBE HOW WE JUST BROKE THE ISOLATION]

 As often with Docker, there are several syntaxes, let's review them here.

 ### Explicit Mapping

-When binding ports with explicit mapping, you define exactly which ports on the container is bound to which ports on the container.
+When binding ports with explicit mapping, you define exactly which ports on the container are bound to which ports on the container.
 This is obviously done at run time (_i.e._ `docker run`).
 For that, you use the `-p` (this is lowercase `p`).
 The syntax is: `docker run -p <hostPort>:<containerPort>`.
 For instance, to bind the container's 443 port to the host's 444 port, you would do `docker run -p 444:443 <image>`.

 Also some people find it counter-intuitive (I don't), make sure to remember that the first is the **host's** port and the second is the container's.
 Of course, nothing prevents you from using the same port, so you can run `docker run -p 443:443`.
 This is used when you want to containerize a service on the host.

 This goes without saying, but once you bind a port on the host, you cannot re-use that port.
 This is not docker, this is classic networking, right?
-You cannot have two applications listening on the same port, this is why I said that explicit port mapping is used when you want to containerize a service on the host: usuall you have **one** nginx instance running on your computer and it has responsibility of the port 443.
+You cannot have two applications listening on the same port, this is why I said that explicit port mapping is used when you want to containerize a service on the host: usually you have **one** nginx instance running on your computer and it has responsibility of the port 443.
 Well, here this is the same: you have **one** container running nginx and you've bound the ports 443 of both.
 If you want another nginx instance, your need to bind this second instance's 443 port to another port on the host.

 ### Random Mapping

 This is the opposite of explicit port mapping.
-In this scenario, you want to bind the container's port to _a port_ on the host.
+In this scenario, you want to bind the container's port to _a port_ on the host (understand: you don't know / care which one).
 This is used when you want to have several instances of the same application, and you want to bind the ports.
 But you don't want to / cannot specify the ports every time.

 The syntax is: `-p <containerPort>`.
 For instance: `-p 443`.
 This is basically saying "I want the container's 443 port bound to the host, use a random port on the host".

-This is cool because you don't have to remember and specify the ports on the host on which you want to bind, but the drawback is obviously that you need a way for the application that needs to contact your container to discover the port it needs to connect to.
+This is cool because you don't have to remember and specify the ports on the host on which you want to bind (so this is easier to automate), but the drawback is obviously that you need a way for the application that needs to contact your container to discover the port it needs to connect to.

-A use case for this can be for debugging.
-For instance, if you have a setup that includes spawming database containers, you can bind the database server's access port randomly on the host.
+A use-case for this can be for debugging.
+For instance, if you have a setup that includes spawning database containers, you can bind the database server's access port randomly on the host.
 Most of the time, you would not need it, so it doesn't really matter, but when comes the days when you need to debug, find the port (we'll see how at the end of this section) and connect to it.

 Note that when binding to random ports, the random ports are chosen in the 32,7xx range.

 ### Specific Interface

 By default, when you bind ports (whether specifically or randomly), it is bound on interface `0.0.0.0`, which means "all interfaces".
-What this means is that if you bound your nginx's `443` ports to the host's `443` ports (for instance), when this `443` ports will be routed to your container's, whatever the interface used: `eth0`, `eth1`, `wlan0`, `localhost`, etc.
+What this means is that if you bound your nginx's `443` ports to the host's `443` ports (for instance), then this `443` port will be routed to your container's, whatever the interface used: `eth0`, `eth1`, `wlan0`, `localhost`, etc.

 It is common for servers to have several network interfaces (meaning several Ethernet connections for instance, several network cards) with different IPs.
 If you don't specify otherwise, Docker will bind ports on all of these interfaces.

 This can be useful (for instance in the case of binding commonly-used ports, like `80`, `443`, etc.).
 But it might also be very dangerous: if we take the previous example, where I said that if you had several database containers, you could bind the server port (`5432` for PostgreSQL for instance) randomly so that you could debug when needed, then it is dangerous.
-Doing this would essentially open a port on the outside that is routed to your container's db.
+Doing this would essentially open a port on the outside that is routed to your container's database.
-Normally you have set up well-protected user and passwords to access the database, but still, this is dangerous.
+Normally you have set up well-protected users and passwords to access the database, but still, this is dangerous.

 Let's see a quick example of this.

 First, find one public IP of your host with `ip addr show`, under the `inet` section (for ipv4 address) or `inet6` (for ipv6 address).
 This is your "public ip" (I'm using quotes here, because if you're doing this on your own computer, at home or at work, you're most likely behind a router NAT-ing your connection, so you'll have a local IP on the network ; only if you're doing this on a remote server will you have a real "public" IP).
-But it doesn't matter, it works exactly the same, just consider it to be your IP to be public, the one unknown users on the Internet use to connect to you host).
+But it doesn't matter, it works exactly the same, just consider it to be your IP to be public, the one unknown users on the Internet use to connect to your host).

 ```Bash
 $> ip -o addr show